systembolaget/LED-lighting-tutorial-7c-Cordless-COB-LED-light-for-3.5h-at-357lm/README.md

-# LED lighting tutorial - Cordless COB LED light 3,5h @ 357lm
+# LED lighting tutorial - Cordless COB LED light for 3,5h @ 357lm

 Get off the grid.
 Cut the cord.
 How to drive a high-CRI SMD LED from a rechargeable 3,7V Li-Po battery for 3,5 hours at full brightness